 Numerous risk factors for developing an incisional hernia have been identified 4:

-- intraoperative factors: midline incision, contaminated or infected wound noted during procedure, intraoperative blood loss
+intraoperative factors: midline incision, contaminated or infected wound noted during the procedure, intraoperative blood loss

 Incisional hernias occur most frequently through previous laparotomy scars (other incisional hernias are possible, such as a lung hernia).
 Widening or dehiscence of the scar allows intra-abdominal contents to herniate into the subcutaneous tissues.